KQEFEM/EigenProblem/README.md

 # FENicSEigenProblem

 `FENicSEigenProblem` is a Python class that solves eigenvalue problems for electromagnetic systems using the finite element method (FEM) with the FEniCS library.
-It is designed for solving problems such as the Maxwell equations
+It is designed for solving problems such as the Maxwell equations:

 $$
 \nabla \times \nabla \times E = \omega^2 \varepsilon \mu E
 $$

-with Dirichlet boundary conditions
+with Dirichlet boundary conditions:

 $$
 \nabla \times E = 0
 $$

 .

 ## Features